tejas3070/CAT-Lab/README.md

-This is a github repository for xxx lab site
+This is a github repository for the website of CAT Lab.